olahasan/CRUD_React-Project_Hooks-localstorage/README.md

 ## what-i-learned
-Through this project, I learned in this simple project how to create react app, how to add,edit and delete item and how to use localstorage. how to deploy it on netlify
+I learned in this simple project how to create react app, how to add,edit and delete item and how to use localstorage. how to deploy it on netlify

 ## Continued Development